 Will taking a lot of OS courses before the application cycle increase my chances of admission to the program?

-While an applicant's whole transcripts are considered by the Admissions Committee, Organizational Studies courses are not given extra weight.
+While an applicant's entire academic record is considered by the Admissions Committee, Organizational Studies courses are not given extra weight.
 Students should be advised to take courses that would meet requirements for distribution and for other concentrations besides OS.

 I am a transfer student.
 Can I still apply to OS?

 Yes.
-Transfer students may apply to OS provided they have been admitted to the University of Michigan and have completed all the prerequisites required for application.
-In addition, applicants must provide OS with original transcripts from any institution attended, if the courses taken at that institution were transferred to the University of Michigan.
-Transfer students must also be aware that if they are accepted, it may be necessary to delay in graduation because the program requires at least three semesters in residence on the Ann Arbor campus, beginning with the Fall semester following their admission to the program.
+Transfer students may apply to OS provided they have been admitted to the University of Michigan and have completed all the prerequisites required for application (see prerequisite requirements in the “Prepare Academically” section of this website) Transfer students must also be aware that if they are accepted, it may be necessary to delay in graduation because the program requires at least three semesters in residence on the Ann Arbor campus, beginning with the Fall semester following their admission to the program.
 We advise transfer students to communicate the fact that they are a transfer student when they submit their application, and to speak with a prospective student advisor as early as possible as they are considering applying to the OS Program.